Strip game: Mahjong

+A game of strip mahjong is depicted in the allegorical painting Beijing 2008.
 Many strip mahjong (脱衣麻雀, datsui mājan) video games have been published, especially by Japanese software companies.

 Murchéh daréh

 "Murcheh dareh che kar konam?" ("There are ants [here], what shall I do?"), or just "Murcheh dareh" (مورچه داره, There Are Ants), is a traditional Iranian dance-based game played by women, although a parody played by men exists ("Zar gazidam").

 Poker

 Strip poker is a party game and a variation of the traditional poker where players remove clothing when they lose a round.
 Any form of poker can be adapted to a strip form; however, it is usually played with simple variants with few betting rounds, like five-card draw.

 Strip poker can be played by single-sex groups or by mixed groups in social situations and intended to generate an atmosphere of fun and to lighten the social atmosphere by the removal of clothing.
 While the game is sometimes employed as a type of foreplay, it is itself usually not considered a sexual interaction due to the fact that it does not require contact and full nudity is involved only at the end of the game or sometimes not at all (depending on rule variants).
 The game is sometimes integrated with Truth or Dare? rules.
 Strip poker has been adapted for solo gameplay, such as by use of online or offline video games.